Shopify/slate/docs/theme/index.md

   - featured-product
 ```

-> See how the JavaScript for sections and theme editor events is setup here (TO DO: ADD LINK).

 ## Sass scaffolding and helpers

 **Slate is not a CSS framework.** Instead it sets you up to start styling your own way quickly with a reset and some helper scaffolding.